Skip to main content

 For anyone prepared to ask us, “Where should I eat tonight?” here’s our answer: the Hot List, our opinionated guide to the top restaurants and bars in San Francisco right now.

 Some of the picks are new and noteworthy; others are rediscovered favorites.
-All are worth your while, whether for an elegant cocktail and a cheese-soaked burger or some of the Bay Area’s best — and most creative — barbecue.
+All are worth your while, whether for a modern take on classic Cantonese cuisine, an excellent breakfast sandwich, or some of the hottest pizza in the city.
 We’ll update the list at the top of every month.

 For more restaurant recommendations, check out our series Eat Here Now